 take into account the accessibility needs of employees with disabilities when redeploying employees, including review and, as necessary, modification of employee transfer checklist.

-Anticipated Compliance Date: December 2018
+Anticipated Compliance Date: December 2018.
+Completed

 5. Design of Public Spaces

 Biscuits Leclerc will meet the Accessibility Standards for all built obligations should any such construction or redevelopment take place in the future.